F4U Corsair

 1. U.S. Service

 The Corsair first flew in 1940 and began entering service with the U.S. Navy in 1941.
 Initially, the aircraft was used as a fighter and bomber but was later adapted for use as a carrier-based fighter.
-During World War II, the Corsair saw action in both the European and Pacific Theaters and continued to be used by the U.S. military in Korea and other conflicts in the years after the war.
+During World War II, the Corsair saw action in both the European and Pacific Theaters and continued to be used by the U.S. Military in Korea and other conflicts in the years after the war.

 1. Navy Testing And U.S.M.C

 After its initial flight in 1940, the Corsair underwent testing by the U.S. Navy.
 The Navy was initially skeptical of the aircraft, but after the Corsair proved its worth in testing, it was released to the U.S. Marine Corps for combat use in 1942.
+At a key point, the Navy decided to assign the Corsair to Marine squadrons for land-based operations until carrier landing issues were resolved.

 1. USMC Combat

 The Corsair quickly proved its worth in combat and was used extensively by the USMC in Pacific and European Theaters.
 It was particularly effective as a fighter and bomber and was often used to ground attack enemy ground targets.
+Green Island served as a strategic base for Corsair operations, allowing Marine and Army air units to extend their reach in the South Pacific.
+Charles Lindbergh also flew combat missions from Green Island, highlighting its importance in the campaign.

 1. Field Modifications For Land-Based Corsairs